-Freeport-McMoRan Copper (FCX) is involved in mining, smelting and refining of copper, gold and molybdenum and now in oil and gas operations as well.
-The company runs its mining and smelting operations in North and South America, Indonesia and Africa.
+Freeport-McMoRan Inc. (FCX) is involved in mining, smelting, and refining, of copper, gold, and molybdenum, and is now in oil and gas operations, as well.
+The company runs its mining and smelting operations in North and South America, Indonesia, and Africa.
 Its oil and gas business is concentrated in North America.

-FCX is one of the world's largest copper, gold and molybdenum mining companies in terms of reserves and quantity produced.
+FCX is one of the world's largest copper, gold, and molybdenum mining companies in terms of reserves and quantity produced.
 The Grasberg mine in Indonesia contains the largest single recoverable copper and gold reserve in any mine in the world.
-As of December 31, 2012, the company's reserves totaled 116.5 billion pounds of copper, 32.5 million ounces of gold and 3.42 billion pounds of molybdenum.
+As of December 31, 2014, the company's consolidated reserves totaled 103.5 billion pounds of copper, 28.5 million ounces of gold, and 3.11 billion pounds of molybdenum.
 In addition, the company's proved oil and gas reserves stand at 390 million barrels of oil equivalent(MMBOE).

 Copper is the primary source of revenue

-Copper mining is the most important division for FCX in terms of revenues and profits.
-In 2012, the company sold 3.7 billion pounds of copper at an average realized price of about $3.58 per pound.
-It generated $13 billion in revenues from the sale of copper, over $1.6 billion from gold mining and nearly $1.2 billion from the sale of molybdenum, and $4.2 billion from oil and gas sales.
+Copper mining is the most important division for Freeport-McMoRan in terms of revenues and profits.
+In 2014, the company sold 3.9 billion pounds of copper at an average realized price of about $3.09 per pound.
+It generated roughly $12.8 billion in revenues from the sale of copper, $1.6 billion from sales of gold, $1.2 billion from the sale of molybdenum, and $4.2 billion from oil and gas sales.